KDE/digikam-doc/getting_started/installation.rst

 .. tip::

-    If your screens provides HDPI supports, check options :ref:`Use high DPI scaling from the screen factor <system_settings>` and :ref:`Application font" <appearance_settings>`.
+    If your screen provides HDPI support, check options :ref:`Use high DPI scaling from the screen factor <system_settings>` and :ref:`Application font <appearance_settings>`.

 - **Storage**: SSDs will be the best choice for robustness and speed to host database and collection.